pagkly/Zed/Investopedia3/What are the Features and Risks of Debentures.md

 ## Debentures Explained

 Similar to most bonds, debentures may pay periodic interest payments called coupon payments.
-Like other types of bonds, debentures are documented in an [indenture](https://www.investopedia.com/terms/i/indenture.asp).
+Like other types of bonds, debentures are documented in an [[indenture]](https://www.investopedia.com/terms/i/indenture.asp).
 An indenture is a legal and binding contract between bond issuers and [bondholders](https://www.investopedia.com/terms/b/bondholder.asp).
-The contract specifies features of a debt offering, such as the [maturity date](https://www.investopedia.com/terms/m/maturitydate.asp), the timing of interest or coupon payments, the method of interest calculation, and other features.
+The contract specifies features of a debt offering, such as the [[maturity date]](https://www.investopedia.com/terms/m/maturitydate.asp), the timing of interest or coupon payments, the method of interest calculation, and other features.
 Corporations and governments can issue debentures.

 Governments typically issue long-term bonds—those with maturities of longer than 10 years.
 Considered low-risk investments, these government bonds have the backing of the government issuer.